u1i/Dev_Ops_Project/README.md

 # Dev_Ops_Project

-Github Action Test for Devops course
+Github Action Test for Devops course, two actions flows has been created
+1. Deploy static content to Pages ( It would be triggered while index.html changes
+2. Greeting messages would be send will pull request triggered